Chymyst/chymyst-core/docs/roadmap.md

  2 * 2 - Unit tests need examples; how would I diagnose a deadlock due to off-by-one error in the counter code?
 How would I use scalacheck to unit-test a reaction?
 (Emit input molecules with generated values, require output molecule with a value that satisfies a law?)

  3 * 5 - implement ING Baker in Chymyst

+ 3 * 3 - figure out whether the dual bipartite graph (e.g. "co-counter") has any usefulness

  3 * 5 - implement Benson Ma's example of graph-driven reaction construction.
 What is a good DSL for describing a DAG or a general graph?
 Should we use graphs instead of inline chemistry to program Chymyst?